MicrosoftDocs/defender-docs/defender-endpoint/machines-view-overview.md

 :::image type="content" alt-text="Image of network devices list." source="media/device-inventory-networkdevices.png" lightbox="media/device-inventory-networkdevices.png":::

 > [!NOTE]
 > Device discovery integration with [Microsoft Defender for IoT in the Defender portal (Preview)](/defender-for-iot/microsoft-defender-iot) is available to help locate, identify, and secure your complete OT/IOT asset inventory.
-Devices discovered with this integration will appear on the **IoT/OT devices** tab.
+Devices discovered with this integration appear on the **IoT/OT devices** tab.

-With Defender for IoT, you can also view and manage:
-- OT devices in the classic, Azure portal.
-- Enterprise IoT devices (like printers, smart TVs, and conferencing systems) as part of enterprise IoT monitoring.
 >
-> Learn more about the different Defender for IoT flavors (/defender-for-iot/microsoft-defender-iot#what-are-the-different-flavors-for-microsoft-defender-for-iot).
+> With Defender for IoT, you can also view and manage Enterprise IoT devices (like printers, smart TVs, and conferencing systems) as part of enterprise IoT monitoring.
+For more information, see [Enable Enterprise IoT security with Defender for Endpoint](/azure/defender-for-iot/organizations/eiot-defender-for-endpoint/).

 At the top of each device inventory tab, you can see: